commitspark/git-adapter-cache-memory/README.md

 This repository holds code for a GitAdapter that implements in-memory caching of data returned by a wrapped child GitAdapter for calls to `getEntries()` and `getSchema()`.

-Calls to `getLatestCommitHash()` are not cached by default but can provide your own implementation with a custom caching strategy to also cache retrieval of latest commit hashes for a ref.
+Calls to `getLatestCommitHash()` are not cached by default, but you can provide your own implementation with a custom caching strategy to also cache retrieval of latest commit hashes for a ref.

 Calls to `createCommit()` are never cached and always forwarded to the child adapter.